SEO crash course for new websites

 But don’t just pick a competitor that’s doing really well in the SERPs and has been around for a while—go for newer, less experienced websites.
 That way, you’ll be able to find keywords that you actually have a chance to rank for.
 If you do go after a top competitor, you’ll have an extremely difficult time trying to rank for their keywords.

-If you don’t know who you’ll be going up against in the SERPs, choose several significant target keywords and analyze them using the Competitive Research tool to see what websites consistently rank for them—these are your rivals.
+If you don’t know who you’ll be going up against in the SERPs, choose several significant target keywords and analyze them using SE Ranking’s SEO competitor analysis tool to see what websites consistently rank for them—these are your rivals.

 Develop a content plan